All Episodes

 This is what Limbaugh was saying.

-Thus did they build up a mythology that cast Bush as the tough hero in confronting the terrorist threat, and Clinton is the shirker.
+Thus did they build up a mythology that cast Bush as the tough hero in confronting the terrorist threat and Clinton as the shirker.

 Bad history, smart politics.

-Throughout the 90s on terrorism, a couple of missile strikes into Afghanistan and an aspirin factory and into Baghdad on a Saturday that killed a janitor.
+A couple of missile strikes into Afghanistan and an aspirin factory ended in Baghdad on a Saturday that killed a janitor.

-Nice President Cheney addressed his Democratic friends in Congress, said on May 16, 2002, they need to be very cautious not to seek political advantage by making incendiary suggestions, as were made by some today that the White House had advanced information that would have prevented the tragic attacks at 9 11.
+Vice President Cheney addressed his Democratic friends in Congress, said on May 16, 2002, they need to be very cautious not to seek political advantage by making incendiary suggestions, as were made by some today, that the White House had advance information that would have prevented the tragic attacks at 9-11.

 Such commentary is thoroughly irresponsible, totally unworthy of national leaders in a time of war.